jkidd252/QuantumComputing_2025/README.md

 This runs both sparse matrix and regular matrix versions of the matrix product and produces an image 'Logstep.png' which shows the time needed to compute the product as a function of the sparsity of the input matrix.
 The resulting image is shown in Figure 12 in the report.

+The Quantum teleportation portion of the code is executed by running 'QuantumTeleportation.py' and calling methods of a main class, e.g

+> QuantumTeleportation.py main.noise()

 ## ⬇️ Installation instructions